Abhinickz/learn_rust/notes_rust.md

 #	To use a struct after we’ve defined it.
 #	we create an instance of that struct by specifying concrete values for each of the fields.
 #	Added a good example of struct in code_rust.txt (Search:    //	Rust struct Example:) !

 #	To use a struct after we’ve defined it.
 #	We create an instance of that struct by specifying concrete values for each of the fields.

 #	Creating an instance of the User struct
 let mut user1 = User {
-    email: String::from("someone@example.com"),
+    email: String::from("Abhinickz@example.com"),
-    username: String::from("someusername123"),
+    username: String::from("Abhinickz"),
     active: true,
     sign_in_count: 1,
 	timestamp: test(),	//	Return type struct time::Tm.